Atrill90/Clicking-Match-Game/README.md

 ## Getting Started

 The user will be prompted with 12 images of champions from the online game League of Legends.
 Click on any image to start!
-The game ends when you click an image you've already selected.
+The game ends when you score 12 points or click an image you've already selected.

 ## Built With